MabbottLab/msit/README.md

 Planned modifications by Julie Tseng to prep task for MEG acquisition.
 Changes include:
 - [x] Ensure compatibility with older PsychoPy version on that stim comp (v1.85.2)
     * 2021-08-11: Had to fix issue with triple numbers not showing up for this version of PsychoPy, otherwise works
+- [x] Change resolution to 1920x1080 as per the stim comp screen in the Clinical MEG, including the fixation stim
+- [x] Removal of LUMINA trigger and LUMINA button press settings
+- [ ] Set up parallel port I/O for registering button presses and sending triggers to MEG acquisition system
 - [ ] Liz to refine instruction text
-- [ ] Removal of LUMINA trigger and button press settings
-- [ ] Set up parallel port I/O for registering button presses and sending triggers to MEG acquisition system
-- [ ] Adding user triggering to replace LUMINA trigger between task randomization and actual task onset
-- [ ] Change resolution to 1920x1080 as per the stim comp screen in the Clinical MEG, including the fixation stim
 - [ ] Modifications to task structure as per Liz's plans

 ## Task Description